bitsandsalsa/lxd_gui_container/README.md

 * container networking uses the default bridge and SSH is hard-coded to use "ubuntu" username and IPv4
 * it is possible that a client may try to connect to an existing display because the display numbers are chosen with a small entropy source; the `$RANDOM` parameter in Bash
 * newline characters in files that are mapped into a container will cause problems
+* the permissions on mapped files may not be returned to their original permissions if they were modified by the host or container user after mapping

 ## How it Works